Mastopexy Breast Lift

 After a breast lift, patients will likely experience bruising, soreness and swelling for a few days.
 The breasts will be dressed with a special dressing to cover the incisions, but the breasts will be otherwise free.
 A support bra is not needed the first few days, however, afterwards, a support bra is advised.
 Most patients will be able to return to work within a week, although exercise and other strenuous activity should be avoided for about a month.

 Results of a Breast Lift

 If you agreed on realistic goals with Dr. Epstein, you should be very satisfied with the look of your lifted breasts.
 You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade.
 The breasts should remodel and look even more natural as time progresses.
 If you agreed on realistic goals with Dr. Epstein, you should be very satisfied with the look of your lifted breasts.
 You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade.
 The breasts should remodel and look even more natural as time progresses.

 Risks of Breast Lift

-Although a breast lift is considered a safe procedure for ideal candidates, there are certain risks associated with any type of surgical procedure, which may include bleeding, infection, reaction to anesthesia or permanent scarring.
+Although a breast lift is considered a safe procedure for ideal candidates, there are certain risks associated with any type of surgical procedure, which may include bleeding, infection, temporary or permanent numbness in the nipple or areola, uneven positioning or shape of breasts or nipples, unsatisfactory scarring.
 These risks can be reduced by choosing an experienced surgeon to perform your procedure and by following the surgeon's instructions before and after treatment.